A Word on Why you Should Buy Cheese at Costco

 On the downside, the Kirkland Four Cheese Blend isn’t a hundred percent cheese.
 It contains potato starch as an anti-caking agent, color (160b), and an unspecified preservative.

-Best Kirkland Signature Shredded Cheese (Available at Instacart)
+Best Kirkland Signature Shredded Cheese (Available Via Instacart)

 Kirkland Signature Shredded Cheddar Jack Cheese

 It’s a high-quality, shredded blend of mild Cheddar and Monterey Jack cheeses, providing the best of both worlds.
-It has a good balance of sharpness and creaminess, consistent texture, and just the perfect shred size for melting.
+It has a good balance of sharpness, creaminess and consistent texture, and has just the perfect shred size for melting.

 From tacos, burritos, sandwiches, and nachos, this cheese is a perfect addition to any dish that calls for shredded cheese.
 The best way to use it is to sprinkle it over your meals after they have cooked.